hapax/hapax.github.io/assets/simple-physics.md

 $$

 How did we do?
-Our guess translates to around $500$ PJ (petajoules), and according to [this report](https://pics.uvic.ca/sites/default/files/uploads/publications/Energy_Data_Report_2010_1.pdf), British Columbia uses around $850--1000$ PJ per year.
+Our guess translates to around $500$ PJ (petajoules) per year, and according to [this report](https://pics.uvic.ca/sites/default/files/uploads/publications/Energy_Data_Report_2010_1.pdf), British Columbia uses $850--1000$ PJ.
 Since greater Vancouver has about half the population of the province, we should be spot on!